Oracle Trust Model

 Genesis Protect launch path

-For the current Genesis Protect Acute launch wording around Phase 0 operator-backed review, what stays offchain, and how holds or disputes work, use the dedicated Genesis page:
+For the current Genesis Protect Acute claim-review model, including Phase 0 staffed review, offchain evidence, holds, and disputes, use the dedicated Genesis page:

-That page carries the launch-specific public trust posture.
+That page carries the launch-specific public trust model.
 This page stays at the broader OmegaX oracle-model layer.